Dream-IIITN/Style-Matcher/README.md

 ## Dataset

-Make sure to use below dataset for database and model access as its too big to upload on Github [[Kaggle Dataset Link](https://www.kaggle.com/datasets/dreamiiitn/deepfashion-multimodal/data)]
+Make sure to use given dataset for database and model access as its too big to upload on Github [[Kaggle Dataset Link](https://www.kaggle.com/datasets/dreamiiitn/deepfashion-multimodal/data)]

 ## Technical Stack 🛠